gregpalmr/alluxio-secure-hadoop/README.md

 # alluxio-secure-hadoop
 Test Alluxio Enterprise with Apache Hadoop 2.10.1 in secure mode

-This repo contains docker compose artifacts that build and launch a small Alluxio cluster that runs against a Hadoop environment with Kerberos enabled and SSL connections enforced (dfs.http.policy=HTTPS_ONLY)
+This repo contains docker compose artifacts that build and launch a small Alluxio cluster that runs against a secure Hadoop environment with Kerberos enabled and SSL connections enforced.

 ## Usage: